antarctica/flask-entra-auth/README.md

    * optionally, uses the identity of the client application for authentication
    * optionally, uses permissions assigned directly to the client application for authorisation
 2. *user to application*
    * supports authentication and authorisation
    * used to allow users access to some functionality or resources provided by another application
    * can be used for interactive console (using the Device Authorization Grant) or web application (using the OAuth Authorization Code Grant) processes
    * uses the identity of the user, and optionally, the client application they are using, for authentication
    * optionally, uses permissions assigned to the user, permissions delegated by the user to the client application, and/or permissions assigned directly to the client application for authorisation

-Other scenarios may be added in future versions of this provider.
+Other scenarios may work but are not officially supported, this may change in the future.

 **Note:** This provider does not support client applications requesting tokens from Azure.
 See the [Microsoft Authentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) package if you need to do this.

+**Note:** This provider has been written to solve an internal need within applications used by the British Antarctic Survey.
+It is offered to others in the hope that's useful for your needs as well, however it does not (and cannot) cover every option available.

 ## Installation